craigmulligan/website/content/_index.md

 I have a penchant for surfing, knitting & [random facts.](/til)

-I'm currently living in London, and contracting for [beryl](https://beryl.cc/).
+I'm currently traveling in Mexico working on my Spanish & Surfing.

-If you'd like to work with me or simply chat you can reach me [here](mailto:website@hobochild.com) ✌️.
+If you'd like to work with me or simply chat you can reach me [here](mailto:website@craigmulligan.com) ✌️.

 <details>
 <summary>Posts</summary>